xycww/Hate_Crime_In_Toronto/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, ChatGPT.
-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+The abstract, introduction, and data analysis were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Remove this checklist